 Control of dogs or other animals

 - dogs must be kept under control and on a lead at all times

 - anyone whose dog causes a nuisance to other users may be asked to remove the animal or leave the site

 - any dog foul must be cleared immediately and binned

 Shower, washing and toilet facilities are provided for your convenience and should be left clean and tidy, as you'd expect to find them.

 Tents and awnings

-- awnings are allowed on some sites only (check this at the time of booking) providing that these form part of your touring vehicle and don't extend onto the pitch beside you
+- awnings are allowed on some sites only - as long as they form part of your touring vehicle and don't extend onto the pitch beside you

 If you need any further information, contact the forest park you're planning to stay at: